Lawhornmatt/Lawhornmatt/README.md

 As you may have guessed, I think rocks are pretty rad.
 Particularly: mapping with GIS, paleontology, and economic geology.

-If you or your company work with anything even tangentially related to the above, I will probably find it interesting and would like to hear from you.
+If you or your company work with web development (or anything even tangentially related to the above), I will probably find it interesting and would like to hear from you.
 Go to <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/matthew-lawhorn/">my LinkedIn</a> and send me a message!